ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 You can deploy SAP NetWeaver on an AIX or Linux&reg; operating system, and SAP HANA on Linux operating system, in your {{site.data.keyword.powerSys_notm}} environment.
 You must consider several SAP-specific infrastructure requirements to run SAP applications on {{site.data.keyword.powerSys_notm}}s.
 For more information, see [Planning your deployment](https://cloud.ibm.com/docs/sap?topic=sap-power-vs-planning-items) and [Deploying your infrastructure](https://cloud.ibm.com/docs/sap?topic=sap-power-vs-set-up-infrastructure).

-On IBM Power Systems E950 and E980 that are running in a multiple VM environment with at least one SAP HANA production system, you can deploy up to sixteen VMs per physical server with dedicated or dedicated-donating processor cores.
+On IBM Power Systems E980 that are running in a multiple VM environment with at least one SAP HANA production system, you can deploy up to sixteen VMs per physical server with dedicated or dedicated-donating processor cores.
 Each concurrently running VM instance must be configured according to the workload and must fulfill the SAP HANA Hardware Configuration Check Tool (HWCCT) key performance indicators (KPIs).
 You must also consider the minimum number of CPU cores and memory size of VMs as described in SAP Note 2188482.
 For more information see, [SAP support Launchpad](https://launchpad.support.sap.com/#/notes/2230704){: external}.
 You must have an SAP ID to access this web page.

 ## Configuring a VM for Epic workloads